src-d/guide/talent/job-descriptions/offers/applications-sf.md

 This position is for a Senior Engineer on the Applications team.

-- You will be expected to have a deep understanding and 2+ years of previous experience working on developer tooling impacting a large # of developers.
+- You will be expected to have a deep understanding and 2+ years of previous experience working on developer tooling impacting a large number of developers.

 - Your main responsibilities will be prototyping and exploring the future of developer tooling by discovering new applications that could be meaningful to the developer community.